adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

     - Design a system like oozie.
     1)Substring with k unique characters,
     2)There are rows of n houses, each house can be painted with one of the three colors: red, blue or green.
 The cost of painting each house with a certain color is different.
 You have to paint all the houses such that no two adjacent houses have the same color.
-    The programming question was that given a binary matrix find the rectangle having the maximum area with column swaps allowed.
-Also, tell the minimum number of swaps needed.
-    K reversal of link list.

 ## HOT QUESTION
     you are given a matrix that has either 0 or 1.
 You can perform only one operation on matrix.
 It is to swap two columns of a matrix.